-There are two methods used to perform a fundoplication: Nissen fundoplication—An open incision in the abdomen will allow the doctor to directly see and operate on the stomach.Laparoscopic procedure—Small incisions are used to pass small surgical tools into the abdomen to complete the surgery.
+There are 2 methods used to perform a fundoplication: Nissen fundoplication—An open incision in the abdomen will allow the doctor to directly see and operate on the stomach.Laparoscopic procedure—Small incisions are used to pass small surgical tools into the abdomen to complete the surgery.
 The surgeon will view the area on a screen with images from a small video tool inserted into the abdomen.

 Recovery is generally shorter with laparoscopic procedure than open surgeries but may not be appropriate for every situation.